 To follow on the previous point, once you’re aware of a pattern you’re repeating you can experience a different outcome with your therapist – hopefully a healthier one.
 Perhaps, as a result of processing your experiences, you’re able to start expressing your feelings to your therapist rather than escaping the relationship.
 This signals an important shift you can apply directly to your other interactions.
 Now you’re able to feel empowered to give feedback to important people in your life which improves the quality and longevity of your relationships.

 On an even more important level, the reparative experience in therapy could be an opportunity to receive what you’ve never had in your life.
 Many clients are in treatment because they never felt loved as children or accepted for who they are.
 This lack of caring leads to prolonged experiences of shame and worthlessness and may in fact be the root of many psychological disorders.
 Therefore, receiving genuine care from your therapist can begin to heal past traumas and rewire your brain.
-On a personal note, I’ve written about my experiences of a caring therapeutic relationship.

 So in parting, psychotherapy is more than just a service – it is an important and healing relationship.
 And good therapists care deeply about their clients.
 It was Carl Rogers who developed his necessary conditions for therapy.
 And I agree.
 In my view, it is impossible to do the work of therapy effectively without genuinely caring for our clients.
 If you’re looking for a therapist, choose one who values the relationship.
 If you’re not sure how to assess this, ask them these questions.